Unpaid Wages: Everything You Need to Know

 Even just the threat of a lawsuit may bring your employee to the negotiating table, and a lawyer may be able help you reach a settlement without having to file a lawsuit or a formal complaint.

 If the accusation against an employer is from more than one employee, a lawyer can help you determine the correct course of action.
 They can help determine if you meet the requirements for a class-action lawsuit, which is a procedure that allows multiple plaintiffs to conduct a joint legal action.

 A lawyer can also determine the likelihood of achieving your goals and how much different forms of litigation will cost.
 You'll receive an assessment of legal fees that the attorney will charge in relation to the damages you may recover.
 It’s a good idea to sit with an attorney to get a full understanding of your legal rights and the damages you may be able to recover.

 If you need help learning more about unpaid wages, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.